28 Aug 2024

 When you don’t qualify for auto-enrolment

 Auto-enrolment does exactly what it says – it means your employer has to enrol you in a workplace pension when you start a permanent job with them.
 But it doesn’t always apply.
-You can have a job and still not qualify for workplace enrolment if you’re:
+You can have a job and still not qualify for workplace pension enrolment if you’re:

 • Under 22

-• Earning less than £10k
+• Earning less than £10k a year

 But if that’s the case, chances are you can still take the reins and opt into your company’s pension.
 Just talk to your employer to find out how.